 Here at Helpshift, we love chatbots!
 And if you follow our blog you probably are pretty interested in them too.
 We know that you don’t have a lot of time though, so here’s a quick digest of the top chatbot headlines we found for the last month.
-Be sure to subscribe to blog updates so that you can always stay on top of what’s trending in the world of chatbots!

 The St Louis Blues are using chatbots to increase fan engagement at live sporting events